-In other words, the CEK machine evaluates $\Omega$ as a loop, while the SECD machine evaluates $\Omega$ as infinite recursion a la Java or C.
+In other words, the CEK machine evaluates $\Omega$ as a loop, while the SECD machine evaluates $\Omega$ as infinite function recursion as in Java or C.

 The notion of saving context on argument evaluations, rather than on function calls, corresponds to tail calls (or tail recursion) in programming languages.
 For example, the following program runs forever in Scheme, without running out of stack space: